golang/website/_content/ref/mod.md

 metadata suffixes (except for `+incompatible`) as part of this process.
 This may result in a [pseudo-version](#glos-pseudo-version), a pre-release version that encodes a revision identifier (such as a Git commit hash) and a timestamp from a version control system.
-For example, the command `go get -d golang.org/x/net@daa7c041` will convert the commit hash `daa7c041` into the pseudo-version `v0.0.0-20191109021931-daa7c04131f5`.
+For example, the command `go get golang.org/x/net@daa7c041` will convert the commit hash `daa7c041` into the pseudo-version `v0.0.0-20191109021931-daa7c04131f5`.
 Canonical versions are required outside the main module, and the `go` command will report an error if a